What's a vanpool?

 A commuter who has committed to taking 6–14 other people to/from work.
 The driver may drive every day or share the driving with back-up drivers.

 No, drivers and back-up drivers of vanpools only need a regular class C automobile driver’s license.

 Who owns the van?

 Most vans are owned or leased by individual commuters; some are operated by employers.
-If you do not own a van, 511 Rideshare will refer you to leasing companies.
-Vans leased through 511-referred vendors have a service package, including vehicle registration, insurance and maintenance.
+If you do not own a van, the Bay Area Vanpool Program will help you connect with Commute with Enterprise for assistance.
+Vans leased through Commute with Enterprise have a service package, including vehicle registration, insurance and maintenance.

 Who recruits new passengers?